rich00feld/RestoratiON/README.md

 ### Optional: Set the App Run Mode

 The app has the option to run calculations **sequentially** (slower but less memory intensive) or in **parallel** (faster but more memory intensive).
-By default, the app is set to run in sequential mode.
+By default, the app is set to run **sequentially**.
 If your system has multiple CPU cores and sufficient RAM, the app can use parallelization instead.

 7. To enable parallel mode, change the integer at `run_mode <- reactiveVal(1)` to `2` so it reads: